ClanX Tools Economic Calendar ClanX Academy ClanX Brokers About Search Log in Start Learning

 Multiple Timeframe Structure

 Structure exists on every timeframe — and the higher the timeframe, the more significant the structural level.
-A daily chart support level matters far more than a 5-minute support level.
-Professional traders identify the dominant structure on the higher timeframe, then seek entries on the lower timeframe in alignment with that context.
+A daily chart structural level matters far more than a 5-minute structural level.
+The professional workflow:

 Key Takeaways